 Businesses that desire to remain open, but need assistance restructuring their debts, can file under Chapter 11.
 The party filing Chapter 11 remains in control of the assets of the business, and the business continues operating during the bankruptcy case.
 There are specific Chapter 11 guidelines that all Chapter 11 debtors must follow.

-Chapter 11 bankruptcy is a complex reorganization that requires a debtor (the party that files for bankruptcy relief) to file a detailed Disclosure Statement that provides creditors and parties in interest details about the business, including the history of the business, assets, income, liabilities, and business affairs.
+Chapter 11 bankruptcy is a complex reorganization that requires a debtor (the party that files for bankruptcy relief) to file a detailed Disclosure Statement.
+They will provide creditors and parties with interest details about the business, including the history of the business, assets, income, liabilities, and business affairs.
 The Disclosure Statement is intended to provide sufficient information to parties so that they may vote for or against the Chapter 11 plan.
 Some bankruptcy courts have local forms that Chapter 11 debtors can use to prepare the Disclosure Plan.

-The debtor also files a detailed Chapter 11 Plan of Reorganization.
-Unlike a Chapter 13 plan, a Chapter 11 plan is much more detailed.
+The debtor also files a detailed Chapter 11 Plan of Reorganization. a Chapter 11 plan is much more detailed.
 It contains descriptions of the classes of claims and how creditors within each class will be paid.
 Creditors vote in favor of or against the Chapter 11 plan.
 The plan cannot be confirmed without creditor participation.

 In some cases, the court may appoint Creditors’ Committees charged with investigating the debtor’s conduct, participate in the administration of the case, and participate in drafting a Chapter 11 plan.
 In some Chapter 11 cases, creditors may file competing plans for consideration.